vista-art/fragmentcolor/docs/api/scene/material/metallic_roughness_texture.md

 Bind a texture to the canonical `metallic_roughness_map` slot.
-Following glTF 2.0, the green channel encodes per-fragment roughness, the blue channel encodes metallic — both multiplied by their respective factors at sample time.
+Following glTF 2.0, the green channel encodes per-fragment roughness, the blue channel encodes metallic — both multiplied by their respective factors at sample time inside the default PBR shader.

-The factors-only built-in PBR shader does not yet sample this slot — the binding name is reserved so this call is forward-compatible.
+Unset, this slot resolves to a 1×1 default with `(R=0, G=1, B=1, A=1)` so
+the factor multiplication passes both `material.metallic` and `material.roughness` through unchanged.

 ## Example